slevithan/regex/README.md

 **`plugins`** - An array of functions.
 Plugins are called in order, after applying emulated flags and interpolation, but before running built-in plugins for extended syntax.
 This means that plugins can output extended syntax like atomic groups and subroutines.
 Plugins are called with two arguments (the pattern and flags) and are expected to return an updated pattern string.
 The final result is provided to the `RegExp` constructor (or an alternative constructor provided via `` regex.bind(RegExpSubclass)`…` ``).

 **`unicodeSetsPlugin`** - A plugin function that's used when flag <kbd>v</kbd> isn't supported natively, or when implicit flag <kbd>v</kbd> is disabled.
-The default value (which you can replace by setting this option) is a built-in function that applies flag <kbd>v</kbd>'s escaping rules but doesn't transpile <kbd>v</kbd>'s new features/syntax (nested character classes, set subtraction/intersection, etc.).
+The default value (which you can replace by setting this option) is a built-in function that applies flag <kbd>v</kbd>'s escaping rules but doesn't transpile <kbd>v</kbd>'s new features.
 By replacing the default function, you can add backward compatible support for these features.
 This plugin is always run last, so it doesn't have to worry about parsing extended syntax.

-> `regex` doesn't provide transpilation for flag <kbd>v</kbd>'s new features out of the box.
+> `regex` doesn't transpile flag <kbd>v</kbd>'s new features (nested character classes, set subtraction/intersection, etc.) out of the box.
 This is to remain lightweight and because it's not primarily a backward compatibility library.
 See the [*Compatibility*](#-compatibility) section for more details.

 **`disable`** - A set of options that can be individually disabled by setting their values to `true`.